AdobeDocs/workfront.en/help/manage-work/issues/manage-issues/copy-issues.md

 >[!TIP]
 >
->"Issues" and "requests" are used interchangeably in `Workfront`.
+>"Issues" and "requests" are used interchangeably in Workfront.
 You can record issues on both projects and tasks to indicate unforeseen work that needs to be addressed.
 You can also submit requests which are recorded as issues on a project designated as a Request Queue.

 ## Access requirements